-

 According to the federal rule, it relies on the rules of the carrier, you have to ask your carrier about their policy concerning specific numbers.
 And inquire about owning the landline phone number and also ring “out of service,” this could be a good choice.

-If they don’t “own” the phone number, they may charge you a fee to transfer it, or they may refuse to do so at all.
+If they don’t “own” the local number, they may charge you a fee to transfer it, or they may refuse to do so at all.

 However, in the worst-case scenario, if you can figure out which carrier owns the number and they’re willing to give it to you, you can sign up for service with that carrier and then transfer the number to your preferred carrier when the minimum service time has passed.